kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 ### How does scale up work?

 Scale up creates a watch on the api server looking for all pods.
-Every 10 seconds (configurable) it checks for any unschedulable pods.
+It checks for any unschedulable pods every 10 seconds (configurable).
 A pod is unschedulable when the Kubernetes scheduler is unable to find a node that can accommodate the pod.
 For example a pod can request more CPU that is available on any of the cluster nodes.
 Unschedulable pods are recognized by their PodCondition.
 Whenever a kubernetes scheduler fails to find a place to run a pod it sets "schedulable"